Gulf region updates – support for our Dubai community

 Is the campus open?

-The Heriot-Watt University Dubai campus will remain closed from March 23 until Sunday, April 5 2026 (inclusive).
-During this period, all teaching and other services will continue online.
+The Heriot-Watt University Dubai campus will remain closed from Monday, April 6 to Friday, April 17 2026 (inclusive).
+As this period coincides with our April break, there are no scheduled teaching activities.
+All other university services will continue remotely.

 Are classes still running?